oscarotero/psr7-middlewares/README.md

 $middlewares = [

-    Middleware::formatNegotiator(), //Useful to set the content-type header
+    Middleware::formatNegotiator(), //(recomended) to detect the content-type header

     Middleware::expires()
         ->addExpire('text/css', '+1 week') //Add or edit the expire of some types